hb9hkn/CW_Training/CW_Stories/Vic_Whitman_Radio_Cop/README.md

 ## 🗜️ How to Unpack the Stories

-1. 📥 Download the `.zip` archive of the story.
+1. 📂👉 Select the story and the starting speed of the story based on the directory names
-2. 📂 Extract all files to a **local folder**.
+2. 📥 Download all files of the `.zip` archive of the story (the .zip and all .zXX where the XX are the sequential numbers).
-3. 🧩 Inside, you'll find another `.zip` – extract that too.
+3. 📂 Extract all files to a **local folder**.
 4. 🎶 You’ll end up with several `.mp3` files.
 5. 🎧 Play them using any **MP3 player or mobile app** of your choice.